Carlisle man admits modern slavery of victim kept in shed

 - Published

-A man has admitted exploiting a vulnerable worker who was kept in a 6ft (2m) shed for 40 years.
+A man has admitted exploiting a vulnerable worker who was kept in a freezing 6ft (2m) shed for 40 years.

 Peter Swailes, 56, denied conspiring to facilitate travel of another with a view to exploitation, but changed his plea at Carlisle Crown Court.